learn-co-students/displaying-has-many-through-rails-nyc-clarke-web-100719/README.md

 1. Construct a bi-directional has many through.
 2. Query for associations via the belongs_to, has_many, and has_many through associations.
 3. Iterate over associations in a view and display associated data for a primary instance.
-4. Identify the join model in a has many through.
+4. Identify the join model in a byebughas many through.

 ## Overview